brightway-lca/from-the-ground-up/README.md

 # from-the-ground-up

 Teaching material for Brightway2.5, starting from the foundations.
-A different approach from the existing teaching material which describes *how* Brightway works, with a focus on *why* Brightway does what it does.
+A different approach from the existing teaching material which describes *how* Bightway works, with a focus on *why* Brightway does what it does.

 ## Installation